 The NHL’s persistence with the fights such as Carcillo and Boynton were involved in demonstrated a severe disregard for the safety and welfare of players.

-The lawsuit states that the unnecessary violence has led to “long-term brain injury, including but not limited to memory loss, dementia, depression, addiction and CTE and its related symptoms.
+The lawsuit states that unnecessary violence has led to “long-term brain injury, including but not limited to memory loss, dementia, depression, addiction, and CTE and its related symptoms.
 Yet, the NHL said nothing to its players about any of it.”

 While the NFL took a similar path for years, in the face of massive litigation, they agreed to an uncapped settlement with retired players of an estimated value between $1 billion and $1.5 billion in order to avoid damaging discovery and move forward, at least in some respects – their reluctance at actually paying the claims they agreed to is disheartening – but the fact that claims are slowly but surely making their way through the system represents at least some progress.

 The NHL, on the other hand has implemented certain policies, including concussion spotters, which would tend to indicate that the league recognizes that concussions are not a good thing, but on the other hand, they continue to make nonsensical arguments about CTE risks and fighting.